jaredly/qmoji/Readme.md

 - you should see a 🙃 in your statusbar
 - you'll need to disable the macos "show a finder search window" shortcut like so https://twitter.com/ThomasAlcala/status/1088710623708565504
 - now option-cmd-space will bring up qmoji!

+### Mojave note:

+user @Tibfib writes:

+> Every time I update the app (by downloading the new one and replacing qmoji.app in my Applications folder), the app is no longer able to insert emojis.

+> I have to go to the System Preferences -> Security & Privacy -> Privacy -> Accessibility -> Uncheck qmoji.app -> Check qmoji.app and it works again.

+I'm developing on High Sierra so I can't verify.

 ## Controls